Safeguarding and Promoting the Welfare of Our Children

 Designated Safeguarding Lead: Mrs Perman and Mrs Shorten (currently undertaking training)

-Deputy Designated Safeguarding Lead: Mr Moon, Miss Bradford, Miss Dane, Mrs Bolton-Smith, Mrs Woodgate, Miss Springett and Miss Grover.
+Deputy Designated Safeguarding Lead: Miss Bradford, Miss Dane, Mrs Bolton-Smith, Mrs Woodgate, Miss Springett and Miss Grover.

 Designated Looked After Children (LAC) Lead: Mrs Shorten

 Child Protection is the concern of everybody living in Southend.
 If you are concerned that a child is being abused or neglected, or that they may be at risk of harm, you should contact:

 The First Contact Team 01702 215007 during office hours,